-Part 3 subtitled Soochong, Shoguns and the Saracen’s surveys, goes forward four decades from the time the canal was built and outlines the voyages of HMS Saracen in 1854,1855 and 1856.The Saracen was a British survey vessel that worked in the waters off China, Korea and Japan and in the Gulf of Siam in those years.
+Part 3 subtitled Soochong, Shoguns and the Saracen’s surveys, goes forward four decades from the time the canal was built and outlines the voyages of HMS Saracen in 1854,1855, 1856 and until March 1857.The Saracen was a British survey vessel that worked in the waters off China, Korea and Japan and in the Gulf of Siam in those years.
 The work of such small ships were essential to the safety of Royal Navy vessels and merchant ships too, so helping facilitate the expansion of international trade on which the success of the Regents Canal ultimately depended.
+This part is being gradually written, chapter by chapter.
 Click here to go to the introductory page.

 Notes on Part 1

-A note about safety.
+A note about safety

 ‘They are Greenways, not highways, on which pedestrians have priority.
 Our campaign ‘Share the Space, Drop the Pace’ asks everyone to be mindful of others, take it easy and ensure the towpath remains a haven of tranquility.’

 Before London reacted to the pandemic, I am not sure if ‘tranquil’ would have been the word that would have immediately sprung to mind when negotiating the towpaths of either the Regents or Hertford Union canals in any rush hour, which is probably also true of urban canals elsewhere in the country.
 The Autumn/Winter 2020 edition of Waterfront (the Canal and River Trust magazine) pointed out that in a collision a pedestrian is generally more vulnerable than a cyclist and drew attention to a trial that was taking place on the Leeds and Liverpool Canal which might lead to new signage, floor markings and speed inhibitors in order to change behaviour.
 It will be interesting to see the results of this trial and the impact it has on the safety of all towpath users.